mandrasch/openeducationtagger/README.md

 [Google Drive Spreadsheet (Template)](https://docs.google.com/spreadsheets/d/1kntJWO9iP6rL6WFqKXNsINoa923LjoDfEz38_NA4-ao/edit?usp=sharing)

-1. Copy this
+1. Copy this (File -> Copy)
 2. Make it publicly available
-3. Get ID for spreadsheet + worksheet
+3. Get ID for spreadsheet + worksheet: [https://medium.com/@scottcents/how-to-convert-google-sheets-to-json-in-just-3-steps-228fe2c24e6](https://medium.com/@scottcents/how-to-convert-google-sheets-to-json-in-just-3-steps-228fe2c24e6)
-4. Test if URL is correct
+4. Test if URL is correct in browser and returns json
+5. Save this URL, you'll need it in step 3

 ⚠️ **Important notes:** Don't change the column title names unless you're a web developer.
 If you change the column names in the spreadsheet, you need to customize 'config/openeducationtagger.php' as well as the search interface data model in the frontend.